MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 In the file path column, several files with a fire icon are highlighted because they take over 10% of the build time to parse. winrtHeaders.h is the biggest one at 8.581 seconds or 52.3% of the 16.404 second build time.
 :::image-end:::

 In the **File Path** column, some files have a fire icon next to them to indicate that they take up 10% or more of the build time.
-The **Time [sec, %]** column shows the time spent parsing the header file and what percentage of the overall time it took.
+The **Time [sec, %]** column shows the time in [wall clock time](https://devblogs.microsoft.com/cppblog/faster-cpp-builds-simplified-a-new-metric-for-time/#:~:text=Today%2C%20we%E2%80%99d%20like%20to%20teach%20you%20about%20a,your%20build%2C%20even%20in%20the%20presence%20of%20parallelism) spent parsing the header file and what percentage of the overall time it took.
 The **Parse Count** column shows how many time the header file was parsed.

 The first header file highlighted in this list is `winrtHeaders.h` It takes 8.581 seconds of the overall 16.404-second build time, or 52.3% of the build time.
 The next most expensive is `Windows.UI.Xaml.Interop.h` and then `Windows.Xaml.h`.